 The following pages contain the REGULATING PLAN for the Farmers Branch Station Area.
-The Regulating Plan also includes Street Types Plan and Urban Design Plan
+The Regulating Plan also includes Street Types Plan and Urban Design Plan enjoyment of pedestrians and providing direct access to the DART light rail station.

 Stemmons Frontage defines the entrance to the Station Area.
 Flexible site requirements in this area encourage restaurants and entertainment uses with surface parking.